vladbasin/algos/docs/classes/HashMap.md

 • **key**: `TKey`

-The key for the value.
+The key for the entry

 • **value**: `TValue`

-The value to be stored in the hash map.
+The value to store

 #### Returns